FAIRplus/the-fair-cookbook/content/recipes/maturity_matched.md

 ### Performing the assessment

-The FAIRplus DSM group therefore recruited FAIR (URL_TO_INSERT_RECORD-ABBREV_5600 https://fairsharing.org/FAIRsharing.WWI10U)  experts and over the course of a dedicated workshop presented the DSM model (URL_TO_INSERT_TERM_5601 https://fairsharing.org/search?recordType=model_and_format) , proposed exercises and then asked participants to rate several datasets independently.
+The FAIRplus DSM group therefore recruited FAIR (URL_TO_INSERT_RECORD-ABBREV_2670 https://fairsharing.org/FAIRsharing.WWI10U)  experts and over the course of a dedicated workshop presented the DSM model, proposed exercises and then asked participants to rate several datasets independently.

 The next step consisted in evaluating the inter-rater agreement when using the framework.